 - The

-is set to appear last withorder: 3
+.item1is set to appear last withorder: 3. - The

 Conclusion

-.
+In this section, we covered the key properties that can be applied to flex items: order, flex-grow, flex-shrink, flex-basis, flex, and align-self.
 Understanding and using these properties will allow you to create more flexible and responsive layouts.
 In the next section, we will explore how to create layouts using Flexbox, building on the knowledge of flex container and flex item properties.

 CSS Mastery: From Beginner to Advanced